 - An approved one-year sequence in English composition

 - Basic training in ballet, jazz, and modern dance technique

 4. If courses in the following areas are available at your college, completing them will afford you additional strong preparation for the Dance major at UCI:

 - One course in injury prevention

 - One course in Improvisation and Introduction to Choreography

 - One year of Dance History

-6. All transfer students must take the entrance audition given during the winter quarter prior to acceptance to the Dance Department in the ensuing fall quarter.
-Once accepted transfer students wishing to enter any level of ballet, modern, or jazz dance beyond the beginning level are required to participate in the placement auditions held during orientation/welcome week in the fall.
-This placement level generally determines the minimum number of years it will take to complete departmental requirements for the major of Dance.
+5. All transfer students must attend the entrance audition in the winter prior to acceptance to the Dance major in the ensuing fall quarter.
+After admission, transfer students must also participate in the placement auditions during welcome week in the fall.
+This placement level will determine the minimum number of years it will take to complete departmental requirements for the Dance major.

-7. To ensure that you are enrolled in the appropriate courses to facilitate your transfer to the UCI Dance Department, work closely with your college counselor, or contact the UCI Office of Admissions.
+6. To ensure that you are taking the appropriate courses to facilitate your transfer to the UCI Dance Department, work closely with your college counselor, or contact the UCI Office of Admissions.